Chart Color Schemes

 Warracknabeal has shown very soft population growth performance across periods assessed by AreaSearch

-For areas not covered, VIC State Government's Regional/LGA projections released in 2023 are utilized with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, Warracknabeal's population is expected to reduce by 668 persons by 2041 according to this methodology.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+According to these projections, the Warracknabeal (SA2) population is expected to decline by 673 persons by 2041.

 Frequently Asked Questions - Population